Learn to Sail Part Two

-This course picks up where Learn to Sail Part 1 left off.
-It is the next step for those who already know some of the basics, or for Part 1 graduates who are ready for more.
+This course picks up where Learn to Sail Part 1 leaves off.
+It is the next step for those who already know some of the basics or for Part 1 graduates who are ready for more.
 In Part 2, we review the basics like tacking and jibing and continue with the rest of the Learn to Sail curriculum, including docking under sail, crew overboard recovery techniques, and refining your boat handling skills.

 Learn to Sail Two runs on the following schedules:

 - Over one-weekend on both Saturday and Sunday, from 10-4:30 each day, with a half-hour lunch break

 This is a continuation of many of the skills covered in Learn to Sail Part 1 plus new ones like Crew Overboard Recovery.

 - How to use weather forecasts to evaluate sailing conditions